-Smoking - smoking shall be permitted only in designated areas and not in the vicinity of hazardous operations or combustible/flammable materials.
+Smoking - smoking should be allowed only in designated areas and not in the vicinity of hazardous operations or combustible/flammable materials.

-Storage & use of flammable and combustible liquids and flammable gases - storage of Class I and Class II liquids shall not exceed 60 gallons within 15' of the structure.
+Storage & Use of Flammable & Combustible Liquids & Flammable Gases - storage of Class I & Class II liquids shall not exceed 60 gallons within 15' of the structure.
 Storage areas shall be appropriately posted as "No Smoking" areas.
-These areas shall also be appropriately posted with marking in accordance with NFPA 704.
+These areas shall also be appropriately posted with markings in accordance with the National Fire Protection Association (NFPA) 704.